 Lauren M. Wacker

-Lauren Wacker concentrates her practice on business, real estate, fiduciary and tort litigation.
-Lauren has significant experience in all aspects of the litigation process, including pre-trial investigation, initial pleading and motion practice, discovery, trial and appeal.
-She has represented clients in both state and federal courts, including Missouri Courts of Appeals, the Supreme Court of Missouri and the Eighth Circuit Court of Appeals.
+Lauren Wacker concentrates her practice on commercial, real estate, appellate and tort litigation.
+Lauren has significant experience in all aspects of the litigation process, including pre-trial investigation and dispute resolution, motion practice, trials and appeals.
+She has represented clients in both state and federal courts, including the Supreme Court of Missouri and the Eighth Circuit Court of Appeals.

-Lauren represents a wide variety of clients, including real estate developers, lenders, loan servicers, large-scale lessors, small businesses, manufacturers, student loan guarantors and fiduciaries.
+Lauren’s clients span from multinational Fortune 500 companies to local, family-owned companies, including real estate developers, lenders, loan servicers, large-scale lessors, small businesses, large-scale manufacturers, and railroads.
 Among her many successes is her defense of a mortgage lender against a class action petition seeking to compel a change in Missouri law.
 The plaintiffs advocated that a mortgage lender should be liable for the unauthorized practice of law if it procured form legal documents from a third party without the assistance and review of a Missouri-licensed attorney.
 After obtaining summary judgment in the lender’s favor, Lauren drafted the winning respondent brief before the Supreme Court of Missouri, resulting in a published opinion (Binkley v.
 American Equity Mortgage, Inc., 447 S.W.3d 194 (Mo.
 2014)).

 A lifelong resident of the City of St. Louis and daughter of a former city police officer, Lauren has deep community roots and actively supports a number of local and regional nonprofits.